-I work with children and the caregivers of children who have experienced multiple disruptions, neglect, abuse, or loss of family.
-Attachment repair in children is geared toward repairing the relationship between the parent and the child while facilitating the child's ability to trust.
+I work with children and caregivers who have experienced multiple disruptions, neglect, abuse, or loss of family.
+Attachment repair in children is geared toward repairing the relationship between the parent and the child while facilitating the child’s ability to trust.
 The strategies I use have been effective in helping children from challenging backgrounds learn to experience pleasure in the context of a caring relationship.
 I am considered an expert in the arena of attachment both in assessing and in working therapeutically with children who have attachment wounds.

-I have been trained to use DC: 0-3R and have established an expertise in working with very young children.
-It is widely known that the earlier we intervene in a child's life, the better the outcome.
+Trained in the use of DC: 0-3R, I have established an expertise in working with very young children.
+It is widely known that the earlier we intervene in a child’s life, the better the outcome.

 Attachment wounds are most typically seen in children who have been adopted or who have histories of abuse, neglect or trauma and/or in cases where parents have mental illness or addiction.

 Working with children who have experienced multiple losses of their attachment relationships is long-term and intense.
 It requires an understanding of typical child development, developmental delays, and methods to assist the parent/caregiver in helping the child achieve their full capacity to engage in satisfying relationships.